IRQs/viscon-workshop/README.md

 However, before you go ahead and call that operation, you need to edit the `config.yml` file and change the IP addresses of the Catalogue and Payment service.
 The instructor will let you know the current IP addresses to be used in this exercise.

 Now you're ready to call your _VIScon Order Service_.
-First, make sure your service is running.
-Then, open another shell on your node, navigate to the project folder and execute the following command:
+First, make sure that have recompiled & restarted your service.
+It should run on port 8080.
+Then, in another shell on your node, navigate to the project folder and execute the following command:
 ```
+$ cd /viscon/viscon-shop-order

 # Place a new order
 $ curl -s -H "Content-Type: application/json" -d @example-order.json http://localhost:8080/order | jq